The Andy Warhol Diaries: Content

-Release and reception

-The Andy Warhol Diaries was published by Warner Books in May 1989, after Warhol's death in February 1987.
-The book was published without an index, which Steven Greenberg, the publisher of Fame magazine, said their biggest mistake was they didn't put in an index."
+Publication

+In June 1987, Warner Books acquired The Andy Warhol Diaries at an auction for $1.2 million.
+The book was published in May 1989.
+The absence of an index drew criticism from Fame magazine publisher Steven Greenberg and nightclub impresario Steve Rubell, who were frequent subjects of the book.
 Unauthorized indexes were subsequently published by Spy and Fame magazines.
 Newer editions of the book contain an authorized index.
+In 2014, The Andy Warhol Diaries was reissued by Twelve for the 25th anniversary.

+Reception

-The Andy Warhol Diaries was a commercial success and remained on the New York Times Best Seller for a few months.
+The Andy Warhol Diaries was a commercial success and remained on the New York Times Best Seller list for a few months.
 The book caused a sensation for its "sometimes malicious and often outrageous gossip about entertainers, artists and jet setters."